How to stay warm in winter? Here are survival tips to keep your home warm without the need for electric power.

-It shows how early pioneers constructed shelter out of naturally-occurring material such as wood logs, strips of thick sod, and adobe bricks.
+It shows how early pioneers constructed a shelter out of naturally-occurring material such as wood logs, strips of thick sod, and adobe bricks.
 You can use almost anything to create a warm dwelling – even ice.
 The homes of the early settlers were usually comfortable in both summer and winter.
 They knew how to construct and use their dwellings to enhance human comfort.
 So can you.

-Stay Warm With Wood Stoves and Fireplaces
+Stay Warm with Wood Stoves and Fireplaces

-In Upper Canada, or the rural areas of the U.S. north, most people use a fireplace or wood stove to heat their homes and stay warm.
-Eighty years ago our parents and grandparents burned coal in furnaces.
-Today many people use electric furnaces—risky if power is prone to be lost.
+In Upper Canada or the rural areas of the U.S. north, most people use a fireplace or wood stove to heat their homes and stay warm.
+Eighty years ago, our parents and grandparents burned coal in furnaces.
+Today, many people use electric furnaces — risky if power is prone to be lost.
 Just ask the thousands of people in North Carolina who suffered greatly when their electrical power went out for weeks last winter.